andisis/raja-ongkir-codeigniter/README.md

 CodeIgniter library for consuming [RajaOngkir](http://rajaongkir.com) API.
 This library is an update from [hok00age](https://github.com/hok00age/rajaongkir-codeigniter) which is not updated.
 This library can be used for all types of accounts (starter, basic and pro).

+**NOTE: This repo is no longer being maintained.
+If you would like to take it over please email me at andisis92@gmail.com.**

 ## Installation

 Place the file in the right place